whatisnuclear/website/waste.md

 > &mdash; Enrico Fermi

 Since he asked that question, we have gained more than 60 years of experience with nuclear power stations.
 So how have we done?
-Read on!

 ## What do we currently do with our nuclear waste?
 <a name="current"></a>
 In practice, the spent fuel is never unshielded.
-It is kept underwater (water is an excellent shield) for a few years in *spent fuel pools* until the radiation heat levels decay to levels that can be cooled without water.
+It is kept underwater (water is an excellent shield) for 5--8 years in *spent fuel pools* until the radiation levels decay to levels that can be cooled without water.

 <div class="alert alert-success" role="alert" markdown="1">
 Don't miss [this great XKCD "what if" scenario](https://what-if.xkcd.com/29/) asking about swimming in spent fuel pools